rmp135/sql-ts/README.md

 The file will be exported with the filename `Database.ts` (or with the name specified in the configuration) at the current working directory.
 Warning: if this file exists, it will be overwritten.

 ---
 Alternatively, use as a node module, passing the configuration object as the first argument.

+Both `toObject` and `toTypeScript` accept a knex connection object as the second argument.
+If this is passed it will be used to generate the file, and you will not require any knex related options in your config object.
+If this is not passed, a temporary connection will be made using the config.

 ### toObject